Bergendahls - a group on the march

 Bergendahls has businesses within fashion, consumer goods and home and leisure.
 A family-owned group that operates self-owned stores in Sweden and internationally in Denmark, Norway, Finland and Germany.
 The long-term ownership is a prerequisite for long-term commitment and challenging the branch.

-Bergendahls Food runs the retail trade through City Gross that was founded in 1993 and consists today of 43 supermarkets, as well as e-commerce.
+Bergendahls Food runs the retail trade through City Gross that was founded in 1993 and consists today of 42 supermarkets.
 All stores have store-cut Swedish meat, manual fish counters, their own shop bakeries, the country’s widest assortment of foodstuffs, a vast range of in-house items, home and leisure, as well as a supermarket assortment for traders.
 Through wholesale trade and the distribution centre in Hässleholm, Bergendahls Food is a wholesaler for independent traders.
 Included here is also the concept of Matöppet, which consists of trader-owned convenience stores and a unique collaboration with those stores included in the successful Den Svenska Matrebellen.

 Bergendahls Food in numbers

 Granit sells interior fittings, storage solutions, kitchen articles, plants and pots.
 All products are connected to nature either in the choice of materials, colours, handicraft or sustainability and lifespan.
 The chain was founded in 1996 at a kitchen table by two young entrepreneurs, Anett Jorméus and Susanne Liljenberg, whose business idea was to create a lifestyle concept that was to simplify everyday use with smart and functional products for the entire home.
 Since 2008, Granit has developed under Bergendahls’ ownership and has grown on five markets with more than 35 stores in Sweden, Norway, Finland, Germany and via franchise in South Korea, but also deliver via a successful e-commerce.